Perfluoroether

 Perfluoroethers are a class of organofluorine compound containing one or more ether functional group.
 In general these compounds are structurally analogous to the related hydrocarbon ethers, except for the distinctive properties of fluorocarbons.

 The introduction of an ether function to a perfluoro-polymer chain also provides thermoplastic properties to the polymer, making thermal forming possible.
 This is a great technological advantage for producing a large variety of shapes (e.g., beakers, funnels, flasks for laboratory uses, etc...) and allows extrusion of highly chemically-resistant tubing.
 It also confers on the polymer a translucent appearance.

 Low molecular weight fluorinated ethers

 Acyclic perfluoroethers are analogues of diethylether, e.g. O(C2F5)2, such perfluoro(2-ethoxyethane)sulfonic acid (PFEESA).

-More interesting and more useful are the cyclic ethers, especially, the epoxides.
-Tetrafluoroethyene oxide and hexafluoropropylene oxide are two of the simplest cyclic perfluoroethers.
-These are precursors of perfluoro(methyl vinyl ether) (CF2=CFOCF3) and perfluoro(propyl vinyl ether), and are used as comonomers with tetrafluoroethylene.
+Of practical utility are the fluorinated epoxides.
+Tetrafluoroethylene oxide and hexafluoropropylene oxide.
+These are precursors of perfluoro(methyl vinyl ether) (CF2=CFOCF3) and perfluoro(propyl vinyl ether), and are used as comonomers with tetrafluoroethylene, where they improve the properties of the resulting polytetrafluoroethylene (e.g., Teflon).